-Amendment of cancelled documents: if a peer-to-peer dialogue occurs between a v4.0 and a v3.3.1 version of the process, an amendment to a cancelled document will be rejected since the stricter rules appled by the earlier version of the process will dictate the final outcome of the validation applied by each instance the process.
+Amendment of cancelled documents: if a peer-to-peer dialogue occurs between a v4.0 and a v3.3.1 version of the process, an amendment to a cancelled document will be rejected since the stricter rules applied by the earlier version of the process will dictate the final outcome of the validation applied by each instance the process.

-Amendment of matched documents: if a peer-to-peer dialogue occurs between a v4.0 and a v3.3.1 version of the process, an amendment to a ‘Matched’ document will be rejected since the stricter rules appled by the earlier version of the process will dictate the final outcome of the validation applied by each instance the process.
+Amendment of matched documents: if a peer-to-peer dialogue occurs between a v4.0 and a v3.3.1 version of the process, an amendment to a ‘Matched’ document will be rejected since the stricter rules applied by the earlier version of the process will dictate the final outcome of the validation applied by each instance the process.